 E. Security.
 Community members planning an event may need police presence or security, especially if there is a possibility of protest or dissent.
 Northwestern Police will assess and determine the safety and security needs for the event.
 Their assessment may result in the presence of police officers, security officers, and processes such as bag-check, event ticketing, and other steps to maximize the safety of attendees and the broader community.

 F. Media.
 Faculty or staff planning to invite journalists other than Northwestern student journalists to cover an event should contact Global Marketing and Communications in advance of the event.

 A protest, demonstration, or event on campus may cause further dissent, resulting in a counter demonstration.
 The guidelines in this Policy also apply to counter demonstrations.
 When such an occasion arises, it is the responsibility of the University as well as all involved to allow for freedom of expression from all individuals.
 University officers may designate a separate area for counter demonstration.

-Disorderly conduct or disruptive acts, including the following:
+Disorderly conduct or disruptive acts are prohibited, including the following:

 - Urinating or defecating in public view or public space, or in any space not intended for such purpose.

 Any action (or threat of action) that endangers or threatens to endanger the health, safety, or wellbeing of any person (including oneself).
 Severity and/or persistence may be considered.
 Conduct that can amount to endangering self or others, but is not limited to:

 - alcohol, cannabis or other drug use resulting in assessment for hospitalization or transport for hospitalization;

 - alcohol distribution resulting in Severe Intoxication;